Mining for Strong Gravitational Lenses with Self-supervised Learning: Introduction

 One important class of rare objects is strongly gravitationally lensed galaxy systems, in which light from background sources is lensed by an intervening foreground galaxy or galaxy cluster, magnifying and distorting the appearance of the background source.
-As the lensing depends only on the gravitational potential, its strength is dominated by the dark matter content of the lens and thus can be used to study the dark matter distribution of galaxies.
-Additionally, the magnification of background sources allows for the study of high redshift galaxy features that would otherwise fall below the detection threshold of astronomical instruments, and when multiple images of the same background source are observed, the time delay of unique features traversing different path lengths can provide constraints on the expansion of the universe.
+As the lensing is a function of gravitational potential, its strength is dominated by the dark matter content of the lens and thus can be used to study the dark matter distribution of galaxies \citep{flux_ratio}.
+Additionally, the magnification of background sources allows for the study of high-redshift galaxy features that would otherwise fall below the detection threshold of astronomical instruments \citep{faint_lens}.
+When multiple images of the same background source are observed, the time delay of unique features traversing different path lengths can provide constraints on the expansion of the universe \citep{Holicow}.
 We refer the reader to the \citealt{strong_lensing_summary} for a comprehensive review of the subject.

 As a result of the scientific value of strong lenses, a large targeted effort has been undertaken to search for them in existing sky survey imaging data sets.
 The primary challenge in doing so is their scarcity, as we expect only about one in $\mathcal{O}(10^4)$ galaxies to be strongly lensed \citep{Collett}.
 In recent years, the search for strong lenses has been dominated by the use of CNNs trained in a standard supervised learning setup \citep[e.g.][]{JacobsI, JacobsII, JacobsIII, Lanusse, PetrilloI, PetrilloII, LI, He_lens, CanamerasI, CanamerasII, HuangI, HuangII, Fabrizio}\footnote{see the lens finding challenge \citep{strong_lens_challenge} or \citealt{ml-in-cosmo} for additional examples.}.
 After assembling the (small) sample of already known strong lenses (or a set of simulated strong lenses) and selecting a number of galaxy images that are not lensed, the CNN is trained in a binary classification setting on the training set until the performance on a holdout validation set is optimized.
-These studies have succeeded in discovering a number of new strong lens systems, but even after compiling all known lenses to date across all surveys, the lack of training samples is a major limiting factor in achieving accurate predictions with this approach.
+These studies have succeeded in discovering a number of new strong lens systems, but even after compiling all known lenses to date across all surveys, the number of available training samples is a major limiting factor in achieving accurate predictions with this approach.